-In fact thanks to the spectacular Sierra Nevada mountains which loom above, plus its fertility and proximity to the main highway from Granada to the coast at Motril, Lanjarón has morphed into a beguiling little foodie town.
-Quite a change from the 1920-30s when luminaries such as Virginia Woolf, Bertrand Russell, Manuel de Falla and Federico Garcia Lorca flocked there to take the waters before the Civil War put an end to such indulgences – and to Lorca.
+In fact thanks to the spectacular Sierra Nevada mountains which loom above, plus its fertility and proximity to the main highway between Granada and coastal Motril, Lanjarón has morphed into a beguiling little foodie town.
+Quite a change from the 1920-30s when luminaries such as Virginia Woolf, Bertrand Russell, Manuel de Falla and Federico Garcia Lorca flocked there to take the waters, before the Civil War put an end to such indulgences – and to Lorca.

-But the gastro side of things was ever thus, as for eight centuries the Moors farmed the surrounding fertile hills intensively using techniques and seeds from North Africa and the Middle East.
-Even after the fall of Granada to the Catholic monarchs in 1492, the Alpujarras became the place of exile and rebellion for moriscos (Muslims who were forcibly converted) following their last ruler, Boabdil, who subsequently hightailed to Fez, in Morocco.
-Many remained, keeping the tradition alive and still flourishing.
+But the gastro side of things was ever thus, as for eight centuries Berbers from North Africa farmed the surrounding hills intensively using techniques and seeds brought from home.
+Even after the fall of Granada to the Catholic monarchs in 1492, the Alpujarras became the place of exile and rebellion for moriscos (Muslims who were forcibly converted) in the footsteps of their last ruler, Boabdil, who hightailed it rather rapidly to Fez, in Morocco.
+Many morisoos remained, keeping the farming tradition alive and still flourishing.

-Old boys in flat-caps are the norm here, seated on benches to natter while watching the small world (population: 3,500) go by, all part of the gentle rhythms.
-And the imposing old spa hotel still stands near the western entrance to town, luckily modernised, so you can take the waters, have a massage or lunch at the organic restaurant, but for me the main interest lies in trawling the groceries and delicatessens.
+Old boys in flat-caps are the norm here, seated on benches to chat while watching the small world (population: 3,500) go by, all part of the gentle rhythms of Lanjaron.
+And the imposing old spa hotel still stands by the western entrance to town.
+Luckily it’s been modernised, so you can take the waters, have a massage or have lunch at the organic restaurant.
+For me though, the main interest lies in trawling the groceries and delicatessens.
 Of course.

-Piled high with luscious fresh produce presented in baskets, this is cornucopia at its best and most seasonal, often homemade or handpicked.
-Nearly everything is local produce, whether quince (above), pomegranates, almonds, walnuts or squash, chestnuts, chorizo, goats’ cheese, honey, wine or crusty bread still warm from the oven (Panaderia Jiménez on Calle Real has pioneered incredible loaves ever since 1928).
-Not forgetting local pan de higo – fig cake – or a necklace of intensely flavoured air-dried tomatoes.
+Piled high with luscious fresh produce artfully presented in baskets, this is cornucopia at its best and most seasonal, often homemade or handpicked.
+Nearly everything is local, whether quince (above), pomegranates, almonds, walnuts or squash, chestnuts, chorizo, goats’ cheese, honey, wine or crusty bread still warm from the oven (Panaderia Jiménez on Calle Real has pioneered incredible loaves ever since 1928).
+Not forgetting the local pan de higo – fig cake – or a necklace of intensely flavoured sun-dried tomatoes.
 Yes, it’s unadulterated foodie heaven and eminently affordable too.

 Food and handicraft shops line the main avenue (Avenida de Andalucia extending into Calle Real) which is shaded by towering plane-trees and dotted with drinking fountains displaying literary quotes – Lorca again.
 It is said that the water is not pure spring water but I drank plenty and survived.
 Vivid jarapas (striped rag rugs), esparto grass baskets, wickerwork and local ceramics all add to the retail allure, rivaled by charming side alleyways of whitewashed houses brimming with potted plants and flowers.

 And to eat at a seat?
-Arguably the most relaxing place is the cool, leafy garden restaurant of the Hotel Alcadima (above) just down from the main street where its terrace overlooks the valley and castle.
-It’s a relatively sophisticated place for Lanjarón, a lovely rambling hotel that started life in the 1950s as a public swimming-pool and is still family-owned.
-Less pricey and for sustaining, traditional fare with fabulous views, head for Venta El Buñuelo, a friendly local restaurant on the main A348 road just east of town.
+Arguably the most relaxing place is the cool, leafy garden restaurant of the well-appointed Hotel Alcadima (above) just down from the main street, with a terrace overlooking the valley and castle.
+It’s a relatively sophisticated place for rustic Lanjarón, a rambling hotel that started life in the 1950s as a public swimming-pool and is still family-owned.
+For less pricey, sustaining traditional fare with equally fabulous views, head for Venta El Buñuelo, a friendly local restaurant on the main A348 road just east of town.